Green Tea: Its Varieties and the Extraction Process

 As we have mentioned, green tea should be taken in the recommended amounts so that you could get its full health benefits.
 So, here are some of its undesirable effects when you have taken too much of it.

-Although green tea has a very small amount of caffeine, drinking more than the suggested three cups can still result in caffeine overdose which causes nervousness and shakiness.
-Too much caffeine can also cause insomnia, so drink only the recommended amount before you sleep.
+The caffeine content in green tea varies from one type to another.
+Although green tea has a very small amount of caffeine. drinking more than the suggested three cups a day can still result in caffeine overdose. which causes nervousness and shakiness.
+Too much caffeine can also cause insomnia. so drink only the recommended amount before you sleep.